mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 5.5.3 BuildCross Dataset

-Library code rather than executables, impact on results Limited to ELF-supported architectures
+Library code rather than executables, impact on results Which libraries and why, (maybe this should be in methododology?)
+Limited to ELF-supported architectures
-Dependency on external toolchain (mikpe's GitHub) Quantity and quality of gathered data
+Dependency on external toolchain (mikpe's GitHub) Quantity and quality of gathered data improves instruction width but not endianness. why?
 -->

 ## UN sustainability goals